It’s easy to think that the most expensive WordPress hosting provider will give you:

 - Best customer support

 When I tested the 12 fastest WordPress Hosting Providers, I found that many cheaper options performed significantly better than the expensive ones!
-In fact, the winner of the overall challenge was one of the more affordable options on the list.
+The overall challenge winner was one of the most affordable options.

-In this article, I’ll detail my tests and show you how I picked the winners of the challenge so you can see that the most expensive option isn’t always the best.
+In this article, I’ll detail my tests and show you how I picked the challenge winners so you can see that the most expensive option isn’t always the best.

-But before we go into the challenge, let’s have a look at the key features you need to look for when selecting a WordPress hosting provider.
+But before we discuss the challenge, let’s examine the key features to look for when selecting a WordPress hosting provider.

 What Makes A Good WordPress Host